Cartan-Khaneja-Glaser decomposition of $SU(2^n)$ via involutive automorphisms: Implementation analysis and benchmarking

 \item [(ii)] The algorithm proposed in \cite{SaEarp2005} also does not explicitly describe how to compute the $\log$ of arbitrary elements of $\SU(2^n)$.
 This poses a problem because, in general, the logarithm of a special unitary matrix is not unique, introducing significant errors in the KHK decomposition. \end{itemize}

-In this work, we overcome these issues by leveraging involutive automorphisms to minimize the need for logarithm computations, and we prove that in the situations where such computations are necessary they are well-defined and numerically stable, cf. Proposition \ref{prop: m calculation}.
+In this work, we overcome these issues by leveraging involutive automorphisms to minimize the need for logarithm computations, and we observe that when such computations are necessary, they can be performed in a controlled manner, either directly or through a brute force optimization, always ensuring the result remains within the desired subspace.
 We also provide a Python implementation of the algorithm, which was not available for \cite{SaEarp2005}.
 Furthermore, while the use of involutions was inspired by \cite{Nakajima2005ANA,Drury_2008}, our approach improves upon these algorithms: after decomposing an $n$-qubit unitary, we can recursively decompose the resulting $(n-1)$-qubit unitaries.
-We also use a different maximal Cartan subalgebra, the one generated by Khaneja-Glaser basis.
+We also use a different maximal Abelian subalgebra, the one generated by Khaneja-Glaser basis.
 As a result, the Cartan factors produced by our decomposition have a near-optimal implementation into C-NOTs and single qubit rotations, which was recently proposed \cite{Mansky_2023}.

 In conclusion, although our work builds upon the algorithm developed in \cite{SaEarp2005} and incorporates techniques from \cite{Nakajima2005ANA} and \cite{Drury_2008}, neither of these perspectives alone is sufficient to obtain a decomposition for which every resulting factor has a near-optimal computational implementation.